 Singapore’s café scene is booming and it shows no signs of slowing down.
 Go café hopping and pop by joints like Chye Seng Huat Hardware, Symmetry, and Maison Ikkoku for amazing coffee and mouth-watering food.
 You don’t have to stop there; there are even more options in the Bugis and Lavender area, including tea specialists Hyde and Co., Melbourne-inspired coffee house The Hangar, and French-influenced patisserie Antoinette.

 5. Visit a farm (or two)

 Singapore may be known to many as an urban jungle, but don’t be surprised to find several farms in the outskirts of the city.
-Bollywood Veggies, Lian Wah Hang Quail Farm, and Jurong Frog Farm are interesting places of interest if you’re interested in a farm visit, but if you want to take things up a notch and stay on one, there’s D’Kranji Farm Resort – a laid-back retreat located in the Lim Chu Kang area featuring spacious villas, spa services, and activities like prawn fishing.
+Bollywood Veggies, Lian Wah Hang Quail Farm, and Jurong Frog Farm are interesting places if you’re keen on a farm visit, but if you want to take things up a notch and stay on one, there’s D’Kranji Farm Resort—a laid-back retreat located in the Lim Chu Kang area featuring spacious villas, spa services, and activities like prawning.

 Photo by National Gallery Singapore

 After an entire decade, the National Gallery Singapore opened its doors in November 2015.
-Here lies the planet's largest public display of modern Southeast Asian art, which is housed within two of the nation's most iconic national monuments – the former Supreme Court and City Hall.
-Marvel at more than 8,000 artworks spanning 10 galleries and take in the stunning, picture-perfect spaces of the museum, such as the Supreme Court foyer and the Padang Atrium.
+Here lies the planet's largest public display of modern Southeast Asian art, which is housed within two of the nation's most iconic national monuments—the former Supreme Court and City Hall.
+Marvel at more than 8,000 artworks and take in the stunning, picture-perfect spaces of the museum, such as the Supreme Court foyer and the Padang Atrium.